A topic from the subject of Decomposition in Chemistry.

 • Crucible

-The following steps outline a general procedure for decomposing a metal carbonate:
+A typical procedure for decomposing a metal carbonate:

 5. Weigh the crucible and contents to determine the mass of the metal oxide produced.
+Calculate the percentage yield of the reaction.

 Types of Experiments

-• Determining the decomposition temperature of a metal carbonate
+• Determining the decomposition temperature of a metal carbonate.

 Data Analysis